 - Effective economic reasoning increasingly involves a multi- disciplinary approach combining the best economic thinking with the best thinking in psychology, history, and politics.

-Majors may select a specialization in Finance or a specialization in Theory.
+Majors may select a specialization in Finance or in Theory.
 Students who intend to go to graduate studies in Economics are advised to complete the specialization in Theory.

 François Bourguignon, who held former posts as Director of the Paris School of Economics, Chief Economist and Vice-President of the World Bank, is a NYU Abu Dhabi's Global Professor of Economics.

 One of the world's leading experts on economic development, Dr Bourguignon is author of a dozen books on the subject, including The Impact of Economic Policies on Poverty and of Income Distribution (Oxford University Press, 2003) and Microeconomics of Income Distribution Dynamics in East Asia and Latin America (Oxford University Press, 2005).
 He has published over one hundred articles in peer reviewed scholarly journals, many in flagship journals of economics, including American Economic Review, Econometrica and European; Economic Review.